Rolling Bridge, London Building, Project, Photo, News, Design, Property, Image

-Pedestrian Bridge by Heatherwick Studio in London, England, UK
+Paddington Basin Pedestrian Bridge design by Heatherwick Studio

 The studio’s aim was to make the function and movement the extraordinary aspect of the bridge.
 With this in mind, the design aesthetics focused on simplicity, leaving its real identity hidden until it hydraulic movement begins.